 # stat --format=%i hello 530461

-The ls command is used to list file/folder information.
+The ls command is used to list file and directories information.
 The

 -i option with ls displays the inode number of each file.
 We can combine it with